White Tea: The Complete Guide to This Rare and Precious Tea

 How to Prepare White Tea?

 Any regular tea drinker should have at least one teapot at home.
 Enthusiasts, for their part, know the rituals well and are often equipped with a Zhong, also known as a Gaiwan.
-The traditional preparation of white tea is a precise ceremony, designed to draw out the fullest range of aromas without compromising its medicinal properties.
+The traditional preparation of white tea is a precise ceremony, designed to draw out the fullest range of aromas without compromising its delicate character.
 Here is how to prepare white tea, step by step.

 • Heat water to just below boiling point,